fstark/mandelbrot65/README.md

 The demo will wait for a key press (to initialize its internal random number generator) then draw a Mandelbrot set and perform a series of 4 level of zooms.

-Press a key to skip messages or mandelbrot displays.
+At any time, you can press a key to skip the initial messages or the mandelbrot displays.

 # How do I build it?